 - All other 1098 and 1099 forms.

 - Any statements received from a mortgage company during 2014.

 - Any notices sent to the worker by the IRS in 2014.

 - Workers with Individual Taxpayer Identification Numbers (ITINs) should bring the ITIN card sent to them by the IRS.
 Workers need either an ITIN or a SSN for the Child Tax Credit.

 - W-2 G Gambling Income

-- 2012 Property Tax Form or name of landlord, address and phone number if claiming the Homestead Credit.
+- 2014 Property Tax Form if claiming the Homestead Credit.